eikonal-equation/Stochastic-Cancer/README.md

 A (soon to be) public repository with codes &amp; movies from our paper on environmental stochasticity in cancer models.

-This repository contains the source code used to generate all examples presented in "Stochastic optimal control to guide adaptive cancer therapy treatment" manuscript (both the main text and the Supplementary Materials) by MingYi Wang, Jacob G. Scott and Alexander Vladimirsky.
+This repository contains the source code used to generate all examples presented in "Stochastic optimal control to guide adaptive cancer therapy treatment" manuscript (both the main text and the Supplementary Materials) by MingYi Wang, Jacob G. Scott, and Alexander Vladimirsky.

 # License #
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.